 There are many judges within Fulton County state court and the municipalities that make up the smaller, lower courts, each of which is different.
 With this in mind, having a local attorney with experience is imperative when charged with driving under the influence in Fulton County, Georgia.

-An experienced Fulton County DUI attorney will know the team of prosecutors, the judge on the stand, and knowledgeable of the different personalities.
+A seasoned Fulton County DUI lawyer will know the team of prosecutors, the judge on the stand, and knowledgeable of the different personalities.
 A local attorney has a good understanding of what to expect from the prosecutors and judges in order to make the best possible decisions in pursuing your optimal outcome.
+Call now to get started.